Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/motivation.md

 The *Learning Curve* is a model of how a person's skill/competence in a particular topic increases with practice.

-When displayed visually, it looks roughly like this:
+When displayed visually, it looks something like this:

 {{< figure
     src="/img/the-learning-curve.png"
-    caption="My interpretation of the learning curve"
+    caption="Visual representation of the learning curve"
     alt="The Learning Curve"
 >}}

-There are 3 phases you'll pass through as you practice a skill,
+As you can see from my highly scientific diagram, there are 3 phases you'll pass through as you practice a skill,

 1. *Initial Learning* - this is where you learn the basics (how to declare a variable, what is a loop, etc.)